cowboysmall-courses/dsi-pgd/README.md

 ## License

-any tools or scripts found within `dsi-msc` are distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+any tools or scripts found within `dsi-pgd` are distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.